Gangchon Rail Bike Review (Autumn)

 We walked from the rail bike to the train, which would bring us through the second part of the journey and to the end point, the old Gangchon Station.
 From there, we would take a free shuttle bus back to the starting point, which is near Gimyujeong Station.
 More information in my post, “About Gangchon Rail Park“.

 As we were about to head up the first carriage we came to, someone told us it was full.
 So we went to the next one, and the next one, and next, and finally we went up to the last carriage, which technically was the first from the train head.
-It looked full too.
-However, we had no choice but to head up and find pockets of seat.
+It looked full, too.
+However, we had no choice but to head up and find pockets of seats.

-Thank God for hubby’s sharp eyes, he spotted an empty row hidden among the crowd and we squeezed in.
-I think this is the only carriage that is open air and perhaps why it still had seats.
+Thank God for hubby’s sharp eyes, he spotted an empty row hidden among the crowd, and we squeezed in.
+I think this is the only carriage that is open-air, and perhaps why it still had seats.
 The rows are uncomfortably close to one another that you are just a whisper away from the person in front of and behind you.

 The Journey